eternaldensity/Sandcastle-Builder/README.md

 - Switching Glass Furnace broke the Molpy.IsEnabled function
 - Made Panther Rush cheaper for faster logicat progression
 - some refinery/chiller description cleanup
+- Logicat level is formatted in Logicat description

 ## 3.274
 - Break the Mould unlocks quicker: it wasn't counting the amount of factory automation you had and was just counting a fail once per machine per run.